 Most people get a fever because of an illness or infection.
 You can also get a fever when you get a vaccine shot.
 In older people, infections of the lungs or airways, urinary tract, or skin are usually the cause.

-Respiratory infections can be a minor cold virus or something more serious like pneumonia.
+Respiratory infections can be a minor cold virus or something more serious like Covid-19, flu, or pneumonia.
 Your loved one might have one if they have a cough, shortness of breath, runny nose, clear their throat often, a hoarse voice, pain when they swallow, or ear pain.

 If your loved one has a urinary tract infection, you may notice that they go to the bathroom more often.
 Their pee might smell foul.
 They may also seem to be in pain when they pee.